headsnet/domain-events-bundle/README.md

 DDD Domain Events for Symfony, with a Doctrine based event store.

 Based on the Observer pattern, this package allows you to dispatch domain events from within your domain model, so that they are persisted in the same transaction as your aggregate.

 These events are then published using a Symfony event listener in the `kernel.TERMINATE` event.

 This ensures transactional consistency and guaranteed delivery via the Outbox pattern.

+_Requires Symfony 4.4, or Symfony 5.x_

 ### Installation